 On September 14, 2023, OPAL L2G, a wholly-owned indirect subsidiary of the Company, entered into the Agreement with SJI LRNG, a wholly-owned indirect subsidiary of SJI, establishing the terms and conditions of governance and operation of the SJI Joint Venture.
 The purpose of the SJI Joint Venture, which is owned 50/50 by OPAL L2G and SJI LRNG, is to develop, construct, own and operate Facilities to produce RNG using biogas generated by certain landfills.
 The Agreement governs the terms and conditions of capital contributions to be made by the SJI Joint Venture members to fund the development, construction and operations of the Facilities.
 The Agreement requires members of the SJI Joint Venture to contribute their respective share (50% each) of such capital requirements.
 The Agreement initially contemplates two RNG projects (RNG Atlantic and RNG Burlington) in New Jersey with each RNG project represented as a separate series of membership interests, also owned 50-50 by the members.
 Further, the Agreement provides for the SJI Joint Venture to enter into a MSA, O&M Agreement, and dispensing agreement with certain wholly-owned, indirect subsidiaries of the Company.
-The MSA establishes the terms and conditions for the day-to-day administration of the projects, including responsibility for managing the development and overseeing the construction of the Facilities.
-The O&M Agreement establishes the terms and conditions for operating and maintaining the Facilities once construction is completed.
+The MSA establishes the terms and conditions for the day-to-day administration of the projects, including responsibility for managing the development and overseeing the construction is completed.
 The Dispensing Agreement provides for the acquisition, marketing and sale of the Environmental Attributes associated with RNG produced by the Facilities.